Davwyn/MurrpTools-WinKit/README.md

 If you are interested in adding your Debloat Tool to MurrpTools, please read the "Developers of Debloat Tools ReadMe.md" file in this repo.

 You can either send a Pull Request to edit DebloatTools.json, or open an Issue supplying all of the details of your debloat tool to be included.

+## Help This Project
+The base MurrpTools project has been developed souly by myself, Davwyn.

+I would greatly appreciate help from other developers in the following categories:

+- Bug hunting/fixing: If you can find something wrong, please share or make a pull request

+- Code improvements: If you can offer code improvements please create an Issue or Pull Request and I'll review it when I can

+- Davwyn's Debloat Improvements: [Davwyn's Debloat Script](https://github.com/Davwyn/DavwynsDebloater) is very rough around the edges.
+If developers are willing to lend a hand, I would love it if we can colaborate to make a simple UI for the tool so users can easily make their debloat selections and refactor the code entirely.

+- Tutorials: Do you make slick tutorials?
+Please let me know if you post a tutorial for MurrpTools and I'll add your tutorial to a Tutorials page!

+- Spread the Word: I made this tool entirely for friends that need to use Windows.
+Word of mouth is powerful.
+If you like MurrpTools, tell your friends!

+- Want to donate?
+I would always appreciate even a [small tip via Stream Elements](https://streamelements.com/davwyn/tip).